bdubyah/Prefabs/README.md

 # Prefabs

-Prefabs I have made.

-NOTE - Nuka_Factory requires the NukaColas mod in order to use it.
-If you don't wanna use the mod, grab Nuka_Factory_Vanilla instead.
+This is the vanilla version of the prefab.
+If you want the custom version, it is now included in the Nuka Colas mod.